aarnav1729/aarnav1729/README.md

 # aarnav singh

 ### 📈 highlights
-- founded      [webstax](https://webstaxinc.vercel.app/), a fullstack, seo-heavy, lightning-quick webdev agency in eagan, minnesota.
+- founded      [webstax](https://webstaxinc.vercel.app/), a fullstack, seo-heavy, lightning-quick custom software solutions provider in eagan, minnesota.
 - created      [taste of bombay](https://aarnav1729.github.io/tasteofbombay/), for a popular restrobar located at nampally, hyderabad.
 - handcrafted  [kohe](https://kohe.vercel.app/), a website for a cozy coffee shop located at jubilee hills, hyderabad.
 - spearheaded  [leaf](https://petp-alpha.vercel.app/), a real-time vendor bidding platform that tracks the complete lifecycle of a RFQ and supports e-reverse auctions.